-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(2) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning asthma (Reasonable Hypothesis) (No. 92 of 2022). - 3.
-This Instrument amends Statement of Principles concerning asthma (Reasonable Hypothesis) (No. 31 of 2021) (Federal Register of Legislation No. F2021L00211) by: - inserting a new factor in subsection 9(1A) concerning ' having a sensitising exposure to an allergen'; and - inserting a definition of 'sensitising exposure to an allergen' in Schedule 1 - Dictionary.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsections 196B(3) and (8) of the Veterans' Entitlements Act 1986 (the VEA), Amendment Statement of Principles concerning asthma (Balance of Probabilities) (No. 93 of 2022). - 3.
+This Instrument amends Statement of Principles concerning asthma (Balance of Probabilities) (No. 32 of 2021) (Federal Register of Legislation No. F2021L00220) by: - inserting a new factor in subsection 9(1A) concerning 'having a sensitising exposure to an allergen'; and - inserting a definition of 'sensitising exposure to an allergen' in Schedule 1 Dictionary. - 4.
+This Instrument also specifies a day of commencement for the amendment in accordance with subsection 12(3) of the Legislation Act 2003.